 The ‘what context’, on the right-hand side of the HoQ, performs a competitive benchmarking and organisational strategy/policy weighing.
-Let us consider that our competitor has established a best-in-class rust protection.
+Let us consider that our competitor has established a best-in-class rust protection in its product.
 Our competitor’s strong position has led to us weigh the context for “Not rusting” by a factor of 2.
-This will help amplify the relative importance of all design requirements that are in relationship with “Not rusting”, and will thereby increase our attention to developing good rust protection.
+This will help amplify the relative importance of all our design requirements that are now in relationship with “Not rusting”, and will thereby increase our attention to developing good rust protection.

 From personal experience, it is not normally advisable for the ‘what context’ weighting to exceed a maximum value of 2.
 Otherwise we risk losing relativity when visualising our results.
 In the detailed calculation shown above we have introduced an arbitrary scaling factor of 0.33, which limits the largest item weight to a value of 2.
-Because of the scaling being applied equally to all of the ‘what context’ items, it has no effect on relativity in the algorithmic translation – only on its collective magnitude.
+Because of the scaling being applied equally to all of the ‘what context’ items, it has no effect on relativity in the algorithmic translation.
 Without this scaling factor, for example, we would have lost the visual correlation between the values 48 and 35 (in the HoQ chart top of page).

 The ‘difficulty’ sub-evaluation involves an assessment of design dynamics and engineering bottlenecks.
-This highlights the demands on effort and potential issues in achieving the technical targets.
+This highlights the demands on effort and potential issues in achieving the customer-focused technical targets.
 The information helps us manage the project schedule and budget.
-There are many possible sources for difficulties, including – but not exclusively – technology immaturity, designer qualifications and experience, manufacturing capability, or supplier capability.
-If we do not manage the associated risks then they are likely to result in project delays and unplanned costs.
+There are many possible sources for a ‘difficulty’, including – but not exclusively – technology immaturity, designer qualifications and experience, manufacturing capability or supplier capability.
+If we do not manage the associated risks from a ‘difficulty’ then they are likely to result in project delays and unplanned costs.
 Our project can therefore only accept a manageable total amount of difficulty.
 When the limit for this ‘difficulty budget’ is reached then we are forced to find ways to reduce the net difficulty – unless it makes sense to increase our budget.

 Say, one design requirement is for a metal shielded enclosure.
 If our organisation does not have any pre-existing knowledge or process equipment for metal working, then our initial thought may be to find an alternative solution, to try avoiding a design in metal.
 However, if metal is a firm imperative, and there is no other way around it, then we are forced to develop a new metal working capability.
 This would increase the degree of difficulty that we can expect to encounter for the enclosure specific design requirement in our development project.
 We would therefore want to increase the ‘how context’ weighting for the metal enclosure requirement.
 When on a budget, we may in turn be forced to find time from within other development activities, to enable the necessarily enlarged development for metal working be met.

-One way to ‘find’ time within our budget would be to decide, for example, not to investigate any new paint options and to straightforwardly re-use the paint solution that we know already.
+One way to ‘find’ time within our budget would be to decide, for example, not to investigate any new paint options and to straightforwardly re-use the paint solution that we already have.
 In effect we would make paint a ‘static’ solution, which decreases its ‘how context’ weighting.
-Having beforehand transferred customer quality characteristics into the design requirements, we can make informed decisions about where to allocate our ‘difficulty budget’ – namely where it will do most for achieving overall customer satisfaction.
+Having beforehand transferred customer quality characteristics into the design requirements, we can make informed decisions about where to optimally allocate our ‘difficulty budget’ – namely where it will do most for achieving overall customer satisfaction.
 At times we will be forced to reduce our planned activities, to ensure that available resources can realistically complete the development tasks within the given time and cost.
-Again, the prior relationship matrix work tells us where we can and cannot compromise.
+Again, the prior relationship matrix work in the HoQ tells us where we can and cannot compromise.

 ‘Dynamic design’ scores high (=2) when we decide to perform advanced or new development of a more ‘dynamic’ solution.
 It scores low (=1) when we decide to meet a design requirement with a ‘static’ solution through more straightforward product engineering – i.e. using a pre-existing or incremental solution.